min2ha/ukwa-site/content/target/62851/index.en.md

   "start_date": "2018-03-21T09:00:00Z"
 }

-# House of Commons Business, Energy and Industrial Strategy Committee: The impact of Brexit on the aerospace sector

 The best way for the aerospace sector to take advantage of global growth opportunities post-Brexit is to maintain harmonisation and not diverge from international standards, the Business, Energy and Industrial Strategy Committee concludes.